Astronomaly at scale: searching for anomalies amongst 4 million galaxies: Methodology

 \section{Methodology}

+The methodology is summarized as follows: first, the images are reduced to a representative set of features using a modified CNN followed by a dimensionality reduction procedure (Section \ref{Methodology: Feature Extraction}).
+These features are then passed to an anomaly detection algorithm, followed by AL to reduce the number of unwanted artefacts and prioritize interesting sources (Section \ref{Methodology: Anomaly Detection}).
+We evaluate the performance of our methodology using our hand labelled subset of data (Section \ref{Methodology: Evaluation}).

-\subsection{Feature Extraction}
+\subsection{Feature extraction}

 Images are typically high-dimensional and often require dimensionality reduction for computational efficiency.
-Feature extraction achieves this by transforming images into lower-dimensional vectors that retain their essential information.
+Feature extraction achieves this by transforming images into lower dimensional vectors that retain their essential information.
 This is done using an image representation function that maps images to vectors while maintaining similarity.

-To create the representations of the images that will serve as features in this work, a pre-trained convolutional neural network (CNN) was used, following the approach of \citet{Walmsley_2022}.
+To create the representations of the images that will serve as features in this work, a pre-trained CNN was used, following the approach of Walmsley et al. \citeyearpar{Walmsley_2022}.
 The CNN model was initially trained on a complex classification task, but its remarkable capability extends to learning relevant features for different tasks beyond its original training purpose.

 CNNs have multiple layers, each of which performs a different transformation on the input image.
 Only the last layer performs classification by generating a probability distribution over the image's possible classes.
 The rest of the network extracts image information for the classification layer, producing a vector which can be used as features.
-The CNN in \citet{Walmsley_2022} uses the EfficientNetB0 architecture \citep{tan2020efficientnet} and is implemented in \textsc{Zoobot} \citet{zoobot} for various galaxy classification purposes.
+The CNN in Walmsley et al. \citeyearpar{Walmsley_2022} uses the EfficientNetB0 architecture (Tan \& Le \citeyear{tan2020efficientnet}) and is implemented in \textsc{Zoobot} (Walmsley et al. \citeyear{zoobot}) for various galaxy classification purposes.